maejikal/ctf/OverTheWire/OverTheWire - Bandit.md

 -file00  -file01  -file02  -file03  -file04  -file05  -file06  -file07  -file08  -file09
 ```
-3. Running the [[file]] command on a file returns the file type and from there we can deduce the only human-readable file in the directory.
+3. Running the ```file``` command on a file returns the file type and from there we can deduce the only human-readable file in the directory.
 4. However it's tedious to run the command on every single file, plus we run into the problem of file starting with ```-```.
-We use the technique in [[OverTheWire - Bandit# 1-2 | 1-2]] to tackle this.
+We use the technique in [1-2](#1-2) to tackle this.
 5. ```file *``` would list down the types of all files in the directory and combining the technique above:
 ```cmd
 file ./*